Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 console.log(output); // empty
 ```

+Notice that the final line above returns `undefined`.

-If we wanted to get the response we need to wait until the response it ready.
-One way is to pass out final `console.log` in as a function like so:
+We need to wait until the response is ready.
+One way is to pass our `console.log` in to `randomDelayedResponse` as a function.

 ```
 function randomDelayedResponse(text, callback) {